tchayen/lambda-chat/README.md

 # Chat
 Simple webchat.
-Written in ELm and Haskell.
+Written in Elm and Haskell.
 Uses websockets.

 ## Installing
 In `/frontend`: